RenderKit/openpgl/README.md

 ## Open PGL 0.4.0

   - Performance:

       - Optimized KNN lookup of guiding caches (x3 speed-up).
       - Optimized Cosine product for VMM based representations.

   - Dependencies:

       - Removed the Embree library dependency for KNN lookups in favour of the header-only library nanoflann.

+  - Adding ARM Neon support (e.g., Apple M1).

+  - Fixing memory alignment bug for higher SIMD widths.

   - `PathSegmentStorage`:

       - Fixing bug when multiple refracted/reflected events hit a distant source (i.e., environment map) by clamping to a max distance.
       - Adding `GetMaxDistance` and `SetMaxDistance` methods.
+      - Adding `GetNumSegments` and `GetNumSamples` methods.

+  - `Field`:

+      - Stopped tracing a total number of spp statistic since it is not really useful.
+          - Removed the `GetTotalSPP` function.
+          - Removed the `numPerPixelSamples` parameter from the `Update` function.

 ## Open PGL 0.3.1